GriceTurrble/discord-bot-template/docs/index.md

 such as any integrations with databases, APIs, etc.
 These are left as an exercise for the reader.

-The template and this website are also not affiliated with either [Discord] or [discord.py].
+The template and this documentation are not affiliated with either [Discord] or the [discord.py] package.
 Please use the discord.py docs as a more complete reference for this package, and please direct any Discord-related issues to [Discord support].